RKNF404/chromium-hardening-guide/README.md

 Long story short, it makes no difference.
 Open-source is preferable for transparency reasons, but has little effect on anything in the baseline criteria.
 Consider the option more like a tie-breaker than a genuine advantage to consider.

+### Resisting Fingerprinting

+(WIP)

+Quick Summary:
+- Nice to have, not a priority
+- Should not be focal point of the selection process
+- Generally very ineffective, even something more comprehensive like Brave is very flawed
+- If you absolutely need it, use a VM and use Tor Browser, do not use Tor outside a VM

 ### Popular Options

 #### Chrome